-All other Australian states have a legislated waste levy, which requires a landfill operator to pay the levy per tonne of waste received at the landfill.
+All other Australian states have a legislated waste levy, which requires a landfill operator to pay the levy per tonne of waste disposed of at the landfill.
 The operator then passes on the cost of the levy to their customers.
 This has proven a successful way to promote the diversion of waste from landfill.
 It acts as a price signal so reducing, reusing, and recycling waste and other resource recovery activities become more economical as well as better for the environment.

 The money raised from the levy can then be invested back into waste management, and the Government intends to do so by creating the Tasmanian Waste and Resource Recovery Board (the Board) to manage the levy funds to promote better waste management in this state.
 Other costs associated with the levy system will also be funded from the levy.